Victor Cristaldo

-Victor Cristaldo (born 10 May 1967) is an Argentine-born Australian former professional footballer of Paraguayan descent who played as a midfielder and currently works as a coach.
+Victor Cristaldo (born 10 May 1967) is an former professional soccer player who played as a midfielder and works as a coach.

 In 1985 and 1986, Cristaldo played for Melbourne Knights in the National Soccer League.

-Cristaldo then passed 5 seasons in the Primera División Paraguaya from 1993 to 1997.
+He then passed five seasons in the Primera División Paraguaya from 1993 to 1997.
 In this task, he featured for Club Presidente Hayes and Club Sport Colombia, becoming the first Australian to play in Paraguay and the second player to play in South America after John Crawley (1990 in Chile).
+Born in Argentina, he represented the Australia under-20 national team internationally.

 Following his retirement, Cristaldo became a coach.

 He is the father of Australian footballer Christopher Cristaldo.

 Early life

 Cristaldo was born in Argentina to Paraguayan parents and moved to Australia at the age of 9.
 He attended Flemington High School.

-Career
+Club career

 Leicester City

-In 1984, Cristaldo played fot Leicester City for three months, scoring 12 goals in 15 games for the club's reserve and youth teams.
+In 1984, Cristaldo played for Leicester City for three months, scoring 12 goals in 15 games for the club's reserve and youth teams.